 Reassure Your Recipient

 You shouldn’t do this just by word of mouth but have supporting evidence for the same.
-If you are using your company email, you can reassure them of their privacy by using your personal work email instead of the automatically generated email.
+If you are using your company email, you can reassure them of their privacy by using your work email instead of the automatically generated email.

 “…send your contact on a new thread so that no one else can access the contact.”